idealo/imagededup/README.md

 For cnn, the features are numpy array with shape (1, 1024).

-**Considerations: encode_images**
+#####Considerations

 If an image in the image directory can't be loaded, no features are generated for the image.
 Hence, there is no entry for the image in the returned encodings dictionary.

-**Examples: encode_images**
+#####Examples

 Generating features using Difference hash,
 ```python